echau01/Tetris-Clone/README.md

 This project is a re-creation of [Tetris](https://en.wikipedia.org/wiki/Tetris).
 The main action of the game happens on a board with 20 rows and 10 columns.
-The goal of the game is to earn as many points as possible by manipulating falling *tetrominos* (a.k.a. *pieces*) to fill the rows of the board.
+The goal of the game is to earn as many points as possible by manipulating falling *tetrominoes* (a.k.a. *pieces*) to fill the rows of the board.
 When all the cells of a row are filled with tetromino tiles, the tiles in that row are deleted—this is called a *line clear*.
 More points are earned when the player clears more lines at a time.
 The game ends if the player allows a piece to be placed at the top of the board such that there is no space for the piece to fit.